ndu-bioinfo/about/pages/resume/resume.md

 **Bioinformatics & Computational Biology**
 Multiomics data analysis and integration of computational methods with biological insights.

-**Data Science & Machine Learning**
+**Machine Learning & AI for Biological Data**
-Application of machine learning, AI models, and statistical methods for drug discovery and bioinformatics.
+Application of machine learning and AI models for analyzing complex biological datasets, such as genomics, drug discovery, and bioinformatics pipelines.

 **Pipeline Development & Engineering**
 Design and implementation of scalable, high-throughput pipelines for data processing, quality control, and automation.